Hiring a Lawyer to Defend Against a Collection Lawsuit

 What to Expect Once the Case Proceeds

 Once you've hired an attorney, it's important that you cooperate and provide the attorney with the information needed to work on your case.
-From the attorney, you should expect competence, ethical behavior, and adequate communication as your case progresses.
-For more, visit What You Should Expect from a Lawyer.
+You should expect competence, ethical behavior, and adequate communication from the attorney as your case progresses.

 Talk to a Lawyer